 Externships are opportunities for students to gain mentored, practical experience in a "real world" job setting.
-Students in the College of Criminal Justice are required to complete an externship as part of their programs of study.
-Each student will be assisted by Career Services in finding a suitable externship opportunity.
+Students in the College of Criminal Justice are not required to complete an externship as part of their programs of study.
+Each student who wishes to complete an externship will be assisted by Career Services in finding a suitable externship opportunity.